The Birds (film): Hitchcock's behavior towards Hedren

 More than fifty years after the film was released, it emerged in a series of interviews that Alfred Hitchcock may have behaved inappropriately towards Tippi Hedren during the filming of The Birds.
 Hedren said there were several incidents where she was subjected to sexual harassment from the famed director.
 Cast and crew described his behaviour on occasion as "obsessive" and Hedren stated that "he suddenly grabbed me and put his hands on me.
 It was sexual".
 She stated that she rejected Hitchcock's advances on numerous occasions.
 Following the rejection, Hedren was injured during the filming of the phone booth attack scene, consequently suffering cuts to her face from a pane of glass shattering on her.
 She said she was misled about the logistics of the final attack sequence because mechanical birds were replaced with real ones at the last minute.

 There has been speculation that "Hitchcock's deliberate inflicting of injury was revenge for Hedren's spurning of his advances".
 Hitchcock also signed Hedren to a seven-year contract, which she stated restricted her ability to work.
 These allegations were not brought to light until after Hitchcock's death.
 Although they have never been confirmed, they have widely been reported, including by Hedren's co-star, Rod Taylor.

 Hedren would later say during a 2016 interview with Larry King that the sexual advances "didn't happen until we were almost finished with Marnie", that they had not started during The Birds, and that up until the end of Marnie Hitchcock had been "easy to work with", but in her memoir released around the same time, she repeated the earlier allegations, though clarified that the sexual assaults did not begin until Marnie.

 The controversy of this relationship is explored in the 2012 HBO/BBC film The Girl.
-Hedren's daughter Melanie Griffith claims that Hitchcock's abuse extended to her when he played a "prank" by gifting six-year-old Melanie with a wax figure of her mother in a miniature coffin.
+Hedren's daughter Melanie Griffith claims that Hitchcock's abuse extended to her when he played a "prank" by gifting six-year-old Melanie with a miniature wax figure of her mother in a coffin.